North Las Vegas couple to face death penalty in boy’s death

 The boy’s father, Chad Newman, and his girlfriend, Haydee Razo, each face murder, child abuse and conspiracy charges.

-The boy’s great-grandmother, Jan Mannino, told the Review-Journal earlier this year that Newman was dating Razo, but that she was not JJ’s mother.
+The boy’s great-grandmother, Jan Mannino, told the Las Vegas Review-Journal this year that Newman was dating Razo, but she was not JJ’s mother.

-Mannino, 80, said bruises, head injuries and other injuries to Jackson’s body were found during his autopsy.
-The coroner’s office also told the family that Jackson had methamphetamine in his bloodstream and had suffered from pneumonia, Mannino said.
+Mannino, 80, said bruises, head injuries and other injuries to JJ’s body were found during his autopsy.
+The coroner’s office also told the family that he had methamphetamine in his bloodstream and had suffered from pneumonia, Mannino said.

 Contact David Ferrara at dferrara@reviewjournal.com or 702-380-1039.
 Follow @randompoker on Twitter.